Gait Event Detection and Travel Distance Using Waist-Worn Accelerometers across a Range of Speeds: Automated Approach: Materials and Methods

-Second, to evaluate the percentage error for each individual measurement and estimate pair, we subtracted the model estimate from the observed ground truth measure and divided it by the ground truth measure multiplied by 100 for each event.
-We computed mean (SD) percentage error for step count, distance traveled, and step length parameters for calibration events SC-L1 to SC-L5 combined, and separately for 6MWT, 100MRW, and FW efforts combined, as well as for all efforts combined.
-We compared the mean percentage error values between control participants and those with DMD using simple t-tests for each contrast.
+Second, to~evaluate the percentage error for each individual measurement and estimate pair, we subtracted the model estimate from the observed ground-truth measure and divided it by the ground-truth measure multiplied by 100 for each event.
+We computed mean (SD) percentage error for step count, distance traveled, and~step length parameters for calibration events SC-L1 to SC-L5 combined, and~separately for 6 MWT, 100 MRW, and~FW efforts combined, as~well as for all efforts combined.
+We compared the mean percentage error values between control participants and those with DMD using simple \textit{t}-tests for each~contrast.